Extra pearls in graph theory: Wolf, goat, and cabbage

-Let us introduce a notation to describe the positions of the missionaries, cannibals, and the boat on the banks.
-The river will be denoted by ${\parallel}$; let $*$ denotes the boat, we will write the number of cannibals on each side of ${\parallel}$, and the number of missionaries by subscript.
+Let us introduce a notation to describe the states and transitions in this puzzle.
+The river will be denoted by ${\parallel}$; let $*$ denote the boat, we will write the number of cannibals on each side of ${\parallel}$, and the number of missionaries by subscript.
 For example, $4_2^*{\parallel}0_2$ means that on the left bank we have four cannibals, two missionaries, and the boat (these two missionaries will be eaten), and on the right bank there are no cannibals and two missionaries.

-\begin{thm}{Exercise} Assume four missionaries and four cannibals need to cross the river; in other words, the beginning stage is $4_4^*{\parallel}0_0$.
-Draw a graph for all possible positions which can be achieved.